Chern Characteristics and Todd-Hirzebruch Identities for Transpolar Pairs of Toric Spaces: Todd--Hirzebruch Identities and Characteristic Classes

 interprets the (negative-contributing) flip-folded extension(s) in $\pDN{X}$ as counting $H^1(X,\cK^*)$, and implies \vglue-3mm so that finally:

-This relation was derived (slightly differently) and has already been used\cite{Berglund:2021ztg} in a machine-learning exploration of the Kreutzer--Skarke database of (convex) reflexive polytopes and associate (complex algebraic) toric varieties\cite{rKreSka00b}.
-The above derivations imply~\eqref{e:C2-C2} and~\eqref{e:dd*ll*} to hold also for the (smooth) toric spaces corresponding to \VEX\ polytopes and anticanonical hypersurfaces therein, as long as (a suitable, $\rT^n$-equivariant generalization of) the Chern characteristic classes exists.
+This relation was derived (slightly differently) and was already used in a machine-learning exploration\cite{Berglund:2021ztg} of the Kreutzer--Skarke database of (convex) reflexive polytopes and associate (complex-algebraic) toric varieties\cite{Kreuzer:2000xy}.
+The above derivations would imply~\eqref{e:C2-C2} and~\eqref{e:dd*ll*} to hold also for the unitary toric manifolds corresponding to VEX polytopes and anticanonical hypersurfaces therein (Conjecture~\ref{C:gCYh}).

 By considering also the sums, \eqref{e:Td4X}+\eqref{e:Td4Y} and~\eqref{e:tmp2}+\eqref{e:tmp2*}, we obtain